scrapoxy/scrapoxy/packages/website/connectors/freeproxies/guide.md

 ![Connector Update Select](spx_connector_update_select.png)

-On the connector, click on `Edit`.
+On the connector, click on `Update`.

 ---